erafaelmanuel/mappyfy/README.md

 ### [SimpleMapper]()

-It’s best to start with an example — suppose we have some instances of class Person that we’d like to map to instances of another class PersonDto.
+Suppose we have some instances of class Person that we’d like to map to instances of another class PersonDto.
 ```js
  public class Person {
   @FieldName("fullname")